-The costs of struggling or failing projects is very real and can result in both short and long-term impact on an organization’s ability to deliver its mission.
+The costs of struggling or failing projects are very real and can result in both short and long-term impact on an organization’s ability to deliver its mission.
 This shouldn’t come as a surprise–every initiative costs time and resources.
-What are often a surprise are the less obvious costs that enter the equation as a complex implementation initiative starts to struggle.
+However, less obvious costs that enter the equation as a complex implementation initiative starts to struggle do often come as a surprise and can really throw things off.
 As a project’s risk of failure increases, it becomes difficult to establish a clear, objective viewpoint.
 It’s common for teams to scramble for solutions as well as find someone to blame for the problems they are encountering.

 The situation is made more complex by the simple truth that prior to and immediately after launch of a new system, there is almost always a sharp drop in the same metrics that indicate a struggling project.
 Efficiency, productivity, and revenue dip dramatically as staff and constituents become familiar with new tools and processes.
 These are frequently established metrics, and accompany almost any change or initiative.
 A drop in early launch metrics is common and should not only be expected, it should be included as part of the system launch plan.
 Preparing the team for a dip in their performance metrics will go a long way to relieve stress and frustration they will undoubtedly feel as they transition to the new system.
 Left unaddressed, the team can feel overwhelmed and unsupported, increasing the risk of project failure.